MicrosoftDocs/defender-docs/articles/defender-for-cloud/endpoint-detection-misconfiguration.md

 #customer intent: As a user, I want to learn how to review and remediate endpoint detection and response recommendations in order to ensure the security of my virtual machine.
 ---

-# Remediate Defender for Endpoint EDR misconfigurations (agentless)
+# Remediate Defender for Endpoint misconfigurations (agentless)

-Microsoft Defender for Cloud provides agentless scanning of protected machines to:

-- [Check that an endpoint detection and response (EDR) solution is installed on supported, connected machines and configured correctly.
-[Learn more]](integration-defender-for-endpoint.md).
+Microsoft Defender for Cloud provides agentless scanning of protected machines to detect whether the integrated Microsoft Defender for Endpoint endpoint detection and response (EDR) solution is configured correctly.
-- Detect whether there are EDR misconfigurations if you're using Microsoft Defender for Endpoint as an EDR solution.

 > [!NOTE]
->
 > - Agentless scanning for EDR information replaces previous functionality that collected EDR solution information with the Log Analytics agent (also known as the Microsoft Monitoring Agent (MMA)), in general availability (GA), or with the Azure Monitoring Agent (AMA), in preview.
 > - The MMA is set to retire in August 2024.
 Data collection with the MMA will be deprecated in November 2024.
 > -The  AMA data collect preview is now deprecated.

-Defender for Cloud runs the following security checks for Defender for Endpoint EDR misconfigurations, and provides recommendations to fix them:
+Defender for Cloud runs the following security checks for Defender for Endpoint misconfigurations, and provides recommendations to fix them:

 - `Both full and quick scans are out of 7 days`
 - `Signature out of date`
 - `Anti-virus is off or partially configured`

 ## Prerequisites